 Food chemicals are believed to exacerbate and cause gut symptoms in some people with IBS due to their guts being more sensitive.

-A low chemical elimination diet is usually recommended to be trialled in those that have tried the low FODMAP diet and found that it did not give them a significant improvement in their symptoms.
+A low food chemical elimination diet is usually recommended to be trialled in those that have tried the low FODMAP diet and found that it did not give them a significant improvement in their symptoms.
 It also recommended for those who experience additional symptoms other than just in their gut.

 Whereas an elimination diet aims to identify if a person’s symptoms are triggered by chemicals found in foods, rather than carbohydrates.
 So, they focus on quite different food components.
 Some foods low in natural food chemicals are also high in FODMAPs, so although FODMAPs and food chemicals can cause similar symptoms, it can sometimes be difficult to determine which elimination diet is the most suitable.